-This course helps students develop their overall intelligibility and confidence in spoken English.
+This course helps students whose first language is not English develop their overall intelligibility and confidence in speaking.
 The course covers:

 - Word stress